 All learners within the class have a range of needs including, ASD, ADHD, and other learning needs, which may inhibit their social, personal, and independent development skills.
 Some of the students have limited verbal communication skills and find social interactions difficult, in this case we may liaise with the speech and language therapist to support this.
 Some students in 3F also have sensory needs and we liaise with the occupational therapist to support this where necessary.
 We also liaise with other professionals where appropriate such as physiotherapists.

-The children access most of the curriculum in their own classroom space which is a vibrant and stimulating environment; but full advantage is also taken of the Academy facilities including the sensory studio, kitchen, hall, soft play and sensory room.
-We follow the National curriculum which is adapted to suit each of our varied individual needs.
-Wherever possible we participate in group activities but much of our learning in some subjects is completed on an individual basis with support from our staff.
-We consolidate our learning through the TEACCH approach to learning where necessary.
+The children access most of the curriculum in their own classroom space, but full advantage is also taken of the Academy facilities including the sensory studio, kitchen, hall, soft play, and the sensory room.
+We follow a bespoke curriculum which is adapted to suit each of our varied individual needs.
+Wherever possible we participate in group activities but much of our learning is completed on an individual basis with support from our staff.
 We love the outdoors and wherever possible we take our learning outside the classroom.
-It is hoped that through the range of skills we learn through our individualised curriculum that we will be able to transfer these skills to a variety of environments both in and outside of the Academy.
+It is hoped that through the range of skills we learn through our individualised curriculum, we will be able to transfer these skills to a variety of environments both in and outside of the Academy.